Black–blue coalition: Germany

 During the German Empire and the Weimar Republic, the Catholic-dominated Centre Party was designated by the color "black."
-In Württemberg, after 1900, "black-blue" electoral alliances and later coalition governments between the Center and Protestant liberal-conservative parties ("Prussian-blue") emerged.
+In Württemberg, after 1900, "black-blue" electoral alliances and later coalition governments between the Center and Protestant liberal-conservative parties (Prussian-blue) emerged.

-In Germany, there is speculation about majorities in the form of a collaboration between the conservative Union (black) and the extreme-right-wing Alternative for Germany (blue).
+In Germany, there is speculation about majorities in the form of a collaboration between the conservative Union (black) and the far-right Alternative for Germany (blue).
 Including the Free Democratic Party (FDP), there is also talk of a black-blue-yellow "Bahamas coalition."
 In some federal states, the mathematical majority for this would already exist (namely in Saxony-Anhalt, North Rhine-Westphalia (with FDP), Bavaria, Hesse, Saxony, and Thuringia – listed according to the age of the last state election result).
 Since the 2017 German federal election, a black-blue-yellow coalition at the federal level would also have such a majority.
 Politically, this form of cooperation is promoted by the AfD.
 The CDU, on the other hand, categorically rules out a coalition with the AfD, as the AfD is considered "certainly right-wing extremist" in several federal states.

+Due to the cordon sanitaire (usually called firewall, or Brandmauer in Germany) all other parties have established against AfD, hypothetical coalitions involving the AfD are rarely discussed.
+A coalition of CDU/CSU, AfD, and FDP would have had a majority in the 20th Bundestag elected in 2021; (Note: Prior to the repeat election in Berlin, 369 seats were needed for a majority.
+CDU/CSU 197, FDP 92, AfD 83, total 372 seats.) it was not seriously discussed publicly by either media or politicians due to the cordon sanitaire.
+This hypothetical coalition has been described as the "Bahamas coalition", in reference to the colors of the flag of the Bahamas, as early as 2013.
+Following the 2019 Thuringian state election, the election of Thomas Kemmerich by members of the three parties sparked the 2020 Thuringian government crisis, which ultimately led to Kemmerich's resignation.
+(Note: 46 seats needed for a majority (AfD 22, CDU 21, FDP 5).
+Total 48 seats, of which 45 voted for Kemmerich in the plurality vote.)
+A hypothetical coalition involving CDU/CSU and AfD would have a majority in several Landtag elections.
+It is referred to as a "black–blue coalition" or "midnight coalition".